JacobHumphreys/cpp-build-template.zig/README.md

 for your c/cpp project intended to encourage safer code.

 ### features
 By default, the build.Zig is configured to recursively search the src/cpp directory for .cpp files and compiles them using the following warnings and sanitizers.
+**See windows section for notes on windows support.**

 <details>
 <summary>⚠️ <strong>Warnings</strong></summary>